nick-ng/bld/README.md

 # Blindfolded Rubik's Cube Solving Stuff

-Some things I use to prepare to prepare for s
+Some things I use to prepare to prepare for blindfolded solving

 ## Developing